hafidsousa/angular2-s3-upload/README.md

 There are few ways one can write client-side code to perform operations in an AWS S3 Bucket.

 1. Authenticate with an Identity Provider (e.g. AWS Cognito) and then request upload from the client-side to AWS S3 directly.
 2. Write a backend API to act as a proxy.
 In this case, the request will flow as Client App --> Backend --> AWS S3 Bucket.
-While it's secure, it adds unnecessary overhead in the backend API.
+While secure it adds unnecessary overhead in the backend API.
 3. Write a backend API to pre-sign requests.
 In this case, the client-side app will ask for permission to upload a file and then upload the file directly.
 The first step is to request for a pre-signed URL as Client App --> Backend API.
 Then, with a pre-signed URL upload the file directly to the S3 bucket as Client App --> AWS S3 bucket.
 In this model, the Client side will perform HTTP operations, and no AWS-SDK dependencies are needed in the Client App.